pgjdbc/pgjdbc/docs/content/documentation/query.md

 * When you are done using the `Statement` or `PreparedStatement` you should close it.

 * In JDBC, the question mark (`?`) is the placeholder for the positional parameters of a `PreparedStatement`.
-There are, however, a number of PostgreSQL™ operators that contain a question mark.
+There are, however, a number of PostgreSQL® operators that contain a question mark.
 To keep such question marks in an SQL statement from being interpreted as positional parameters, use two question marks ( `??` ) as escape sequence.
 You can also use this escape sequence in a `Statement` , but that is not required.
 Specifically only in a `Statement` a single ( `?` ) can be used as an operator.